-Stepping through the front door of the home Karyn Giss and David Pitlik share is like walking into a copy editor’s fantasy world.
+Stepping through the front door of Karyn Giss and David Pitlik’s home is like walking into a copy editor’s fantasy world.

 Six enormous punctuation marks–including an eight-foot tall exclamation point–are suspended from the vaulted ceilings, adorning the 20-foot tall walls of the foyer.
 Each punctuation mark is a cleverly assembled collage, comprised of close up photographs of flowers.

-Karyn, 56, is both the photographer and the artist behind these collages, and other pieces of her multimedia work can be found in various homes across Hollywood, including those of actress Lolita Davidovich and the late Ed McMahon.
+Karyn, 56, is both the photographer and the artist behind these collages.
+Other pieces of her multimedia work can be found in various homes across Hollywood, including those of actress Lolita Davidovich and the late Ed McMahon.

 The grammatically-inspired art in her own home pays homage to her husband David’s career as a freelance author and corporate marketing communications writer for Fortune 500 companies.

 Neither Karen nor David has plans to retire anytime soon.

 “There’s absolutely no reason why I would ever retire,” Karyn, who generates most of her income as a freelance photographer specializing in candid photography and individual portraits, explains.
 “I can do this until I die.”

 David shares his wife’s philosophy: “I’ve always assumed I’m going to work until my last breath.”

 That would have been quite a fitting ending for David.
 He worked as a screenwriter and producer for a number of notable Tinseltown productions.
 Popular TV series like Doogie Howser, M.D. and The Fresh Prince of Bel Air are among his credited titles.

 Back in his heyday, which spanned the 80s and 90s, David envisioned one mammoth check from a blockbuster movie or breakout TV series would fund him for life.